Exiv2/exiv2/contrib/vs2019/README.md

 utility of the product is diminished.
 This project is to help people who would like to build exiv2 using Visual Studio on Windows, to do so.

-**Note** As the code in the master exiv2 repository changes, these project files may not work out of the box.
-However, with small changes, they could be made to work with the latest.

 ## Building Philosophy ##
 Unlike the linux-style philosophy of installing everything in and then,